AI Is Incoming…

 Our Final example follows Bri n Hussey, a web designer at Creative X who deliver a second AI Art + ChatGPT web design methods.

-This shows the range of AI ready tools you an already use even before Bard+Lambda and Ai Powered Bing are unleashed.
+This shows the range of AI-ready tools you can already use even before Bard+Lambda and Ai-Powered Bing are unleashed.

 Implications